CDC and EPA Guidelines

-Our partners at Culp Contract recommend disinfecting their polyurethane with a water to bleach solution of 10:1, then rinsing the cleaned area with water and drying with a clean cloth.
-For their vinyl products, CMI also recommends a 10:1 water to bleach dilution, with a clean water rinse following the application, then towel dry.
+Our partners at Culp Contract recommend this process to sanitize their polyurethane: apply a water to bleach solution of 10:1, then rinse the cleaned area with water and dry with a clean cloth.
+CMI Enterprises recommends the same process for their vinyl products; a 10:1 water to bleach dilution for with a clean water rinse following the application, then towel dry.

 Before you disinfect your building, it's recommended you clean your polyurethane or vinyl upholstery with a detergent or general purpose cleaner.
 Cleaning is a great place to begin, because it physically removes soil, organic matter, and many germs from the surface.
 It is also recommended as ongoing maintenance for your seating.
 Wipe the seats with a clean, damp cloth after you've cleaned.

 Disinfecting should always take place last, to ensure that any germs leftover after cleaning are destroyed.
 Disinfectants are not as effective when applied directly to dirty surfaces, because germs and viruses can hide under soils.

-Use disinfectant in the proper concentration, following the manufacturer's recommendations on the label.
+Use disinfectants in the proper concentration, following the manufacturer's recommendations on the label.
 Do not over-saturate the fabric.
 When possible, apply the disinfectant with an electrostatic sprayer or atomizer, which produce a fine mist that is more forgiving to upholstery.

 - Always test the disinfectant first on an inconspicuous area of the surface.

 Here are a few disinfectants that can be used to help combat lingering bacteria and virus pathogens.
 Irwin has conducted informal resistance testing for these products against a variety of fabric types.